Tesla Insurance Review – How Is Tesla’s In-House Insurance?

 How good is Tesla’s in-house insurance?
 What are the pros and cons of Tesla insurance?
 Find out everything you need to know about Tesla and its car insurance products today in our review.

-What is Tesla Insurance?
+What Is Tesla Insurance?
 How Does It Work?

 In 2019, Tesla began offering in-house insurance services to Tesla drivers in California.
 The company plans to roll out its insurance to other states in the near future.

 Tesla insurance works just like other insurance.
 Tesla is a registered car insurance provider in California.
-The company’s insurance division is titled Tesla Insurance Services, and it uses the insurance agency license number of # OL89098.
+The company’s insurance division is titled Tesla Insurance Services, and it uses the insurance agency license number OL89098.

 You can obtain a Tesla auto insurance quote in minutes online here: https://www.tesla.com/insurance

 Unlike other insurance providers, however, Tesla customizes insurance premiums based on data from your Tesla vehicle.
 Tesla gathers data using built-in sensors, allowing them to provide customized premiums based on your driving habits.
-By building a more detailed risk model of each driver, Tesla aims to provide hyper-customized insurance premiums.
+By building a more detailed risk model for each driver, Tesla aims to provide hyper-customized insurance premiums.
 Instead of forcing customers into awkward risk categories based on demographics, Tesla analyzes the risk of each driver based on their driving habits, then charges premiums based on those driving habits.

 For some drivers, Tesla’s analytics are a good thing: safe drivers can get rewarded for their driving habits.
 Infrequent or low-mileage drivers can pay lower premiums based on their risk.